 Marine Navigation GPS System Types

-Map out and plan your water route before your journey with the vast navigation options of a GPS system.
+Map out and plan your water route before your journey with the vast navigation options of a GPS.

-In fact, you can use CD-ROM information to search the waterways in detail, by uploading maps onto your PC or laptop computer.
+You can use CD-ROM information to search the waterways in detail by uploading maps onto your PC or laptop computer.

-Figure out how long it will take you to get from point A to B at a specific boat speed, when you use a GPS system.
+Figure out how long it will take you to get from point A to B at a specific boat speed when you use a GPS.

-Satellite information will provide you with real time altitude, heading, bearing within minutes on your GPS display.
+Satellite information will provide you with real-time altitude, heading, and bearing within minutes on your GPS display.

-With so many benefits of a GPS system, you may have trouble selecting the right one for your boat.
+With so many benefits of a GPS, you may have trouble selecting the right one for your boat.

 GPS Garmin Striker 4cv Fishfinder with CHIRP Traditional